viowb/GitaNow/README.md

 Overview
-This repository contains a Playwright automation framework built from scratch using TypeScript.
+This repository contains a Playwright automation framework built from scratch using JavaScript.
 It supports UI, API, and performance smoke testing with a focus on scalability, maintainability, and Shift Left testing practices.

 Tech Stack
 Playwright
-TypeScript

 Node.js
 Cross-browser testing (Chromium, Firefox, WebKit) Project Structure